vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Stats.md

 ```

 We've got the output of *101.13 (Gigajoules)*.
-How is this average of all countries compared with the average of biggest 5 and smallest 5 countries in terms of GDP within the top 15 ranking of GDP?
+How is this average of all countries compared with the average of the top 15 ranking in terms of GDP?

 ```
-def avg_supply_per_capita_top_and_bottom5():
+def avg_supply_per_capita_top15():
     df = adding_avgGDP()
-    avgEnergySupplyPerCapita_top5 = df.iloc[:5, 8].mean()
-    avgEnergySupplyPerCapita_bottom5 = df.iloc[-5:, 8].mean()
+    df = df.iloc[:15]
+    avgEnergySupplyPerCapita_top15 = df['Energy Supply per Capita'].mean()
-    return avgEnergySupplyPerCapita_top5, avgEnergySupplyPerCapita_bottom5
+    return avgEnergySupplyPerCapita_top15
-avg_supply_per_capita_topandbottom5()
+avg_supply_per_capita_top15()
 ```

-Running the above function, we've got the average energy supply per capita for the top 5 countries is *171.80 (Gigajoules)* and *167.2 (Gigajoules)* for the bottom 5 countries.
-The numbers show such a wide difference between the top 5 and bottom 5 countries.
-It is surprising that the top and bottom 5 groups have more energy supply than the average of 15 top ranking GDPs. <br>
+Running the above function, we've got the average energy supply per capita for the top 15 countries is *153.93 (Gigajoules)*, which is 152% that of all countries.
+This gap can be explained by the higher living standard in those larger economies. <br>

-We will next review the correlation between GDP and the energy supply per capita in the datasets we have.
+We will next review the correlation between GDP and the energy supply per capita among those top 15 GDP ranking countries.

 ```
 import scipy.stats as stats

-def correlation():
+def correlation_check():
+    df = adding_avgGDP()
-    df = cleansed_df()
+    df = df.iloc[:15]

-    df['EstimatedPop'] = df['Energy Supply'] / df['Energy Supply per Capita']
-    df['EstimatedCitableDocPerCapita'] = df['Citable documents'] / df['EstimatedPop']

-    corr, pval = stats.pearsonr(df['EstimatedCitableDocPerCapita'], df['Energy Supply per Capita'])
+    corr, pval = stats.pearsonr(df['avgGDP'], df['Energy Supply per Capita'])
-    return corr
+    return corr, pval
-    #raise NotImplementedError()

-answer_nine()
+correlation_check()
 ```
+Output: (0.3334943060771735, 0.22447212657513463) <br>
+Correlation coefficient of 0.3334943060771735 is telling us that the two variables are not in a strong direct relationship and p-value of 0.22447212657513463 means the correlation is not statistically significant either.
+So these variables do not affect each other when one changes.

 #### 3. Renewable Supply